When is the best time to come?

 Why should I pay to help at the MEMANTA sea turtle hatchery?

 Most privately-run volunteer programs need to charge money in order to offer their services and run their conservation projects successfully.
 I mean, Hey – we have taxes, loan debts, maintenance costs, materials and staff to pay!
-We are not an NGO and don’t receive donations, but instead function from the revenues we create.
-This kind of business model will hopefully serve as an incentive for others to do the same.
+We do not receive any financial support from outside, but instead wish to function from the revenues we create.

 Also, we don’t expect you to work a fulltime job here.
 You will have plenty of free time and many opportunities to do touristy things.
 If you apply as a Project Assistant, we expect you to do a little bit more, but you will still feel that your stay at MEMANTA is similar to a vacation.